Zicore/CrossoutMarket/README.md

 Manual Work, we go ingame and enter it manually in our database :smile:

 ## Market Data
-We are currently reading the clients memory every ~5 minutes to get the most up to date market data.
+We are working with the developers of Crossout and have a very basic, readonly, private API access to the market data, which updates every ~5 minutes.

 ## Stats and Descriptions
-We basically unpack the game files and read them.
+This is not really possible anymore, the files are encrypted now.

 FAQ
 ===

+Update: 2019-05-24

 Q: I don't find the part that reads the data from the market in your repo.

-A: It's not part of the repository and not open source (yet), since we don't want that anyone plays with the games memory, also you could get banned for doing so.
+A: It's not part of the repository and not open source (yet), we currently use a very simple tool that queries the private API we have to the Crossout market.

 &nbsp;